variantstudios/compasshighschool.org/index.md

   video_path: 'https://www.youtube.com/embed/CjSeH0K9PLY'
 announcements_and_events:
   content_html: >-
-    <p><strong>BILINGUAL PARENT INFORMATION MEETING:</strong> Thursday, May 10,
+    <p><strong>BILINGUAL PARENT INFORMATION MEETING:</strong>&nbsp;Venga a
+    conocer el equipo de Compass y obtenge respuestas a sus preguntas sobre la nueva opcion de escuela secundaria en Fort Collins.
+Comida sera servida.
-    from 6:30-8p at the Northside Aztlan Community Center (112 Willow Street).&nbsp;<em>Kids are always welcome, but we will not have a separate breakout activity for them this evening.</em></p><p><strong>PARENT ADVISORY COUNCIL MEETING</strong>: All enrolled parents are invited to get more involved in the development of CCC.
+    Thursday, May 10, from 6:30-8p at the Northside Aztlan Community Center (112 Willow Street).&nbsp;<em>Kids are always welcome, but we will not have a separate breakout activity for them this
+    evening.</em></p><p><strong>Building "Sneak Peek" and&nbsp; COOKOUT 5-7p,
+    MAY 12th.&nbsp;</strong>Stop by for a look at our building (2105 S. College Ave.) that has just been gutted and is now beginning its reformation into a big, open, bright and beautiful learning space.
+Staff will be grilling, so drop by to catch the vision and a burger!</p><p><strong>BILINGUAL PARENT INFORMATION MEETING:</strong>&nbsp;Venga a conocer el equipo de Compass y obtenge respuestas a sus preguntas sobre la nueva opcion de escuela secundaria en Fort Collins.
+Comida sera servida. <strong>Monday, May 14, 6-7p </strong>at the North Club House, Timber Ridge Neighborhood.
+3717 S.
+    Taft Hill Rd.</p><p><strong>PARENT ADVISORY COUNCIL MEETING</strong>: All enrolled parents are invited to get more involved in the development of CCC.
     Please join us for our 5th PAC meeting to meet others and get involved.
 It will take place on&nbsp;<em>Monday, May 7, 2018, 6:30p at The Music District, 619 S. College Ave.
-We look forward to seeing you!</em></p><p><strong>Next CCC Board Meeting:</strong>&nbsp;Monday,
+We look forward to seeing you!</em></p><p><strong>Next CCC Board Meeting:</strong>&nbsp;Monday, June
-    June 11, 2018, 6:30-8p at the Music District, 619 S. College
+    11, 2018, 6:30-8p at the Music District, 619 S. College
-    Ave.</p><p><strong>Building "Sneak Peek" and&nbsp; COOKOUT 5-7p, MAY
-    12th.&nbsp;</strong>Stop by for a look at our building (2105 S. College Ave.) that has just been gutted and is now beginning its reformation into a big, open, bright and beautiful learning space.
-Staff will be grilling, so drop by to catch the vision and a burger!</p><p><span style="font-size:
+    Ave.</p><p>&nbsp;</p><p><span style="font-size: 0.95em; letter-spacing:
-    0.95em; letter-spacing: 0.01rem;"><strong>MALL COLLAGE - April
+    0.01rem;"><strong>MALL COLLAGE - April 28:</strong>&nbsp;Come help us create
-    28:</strong>&nbsp;Come help us create art at the Foothills Fashion Mall to let us know what you think education should look like.
+    art at the Foothills Fashion Mall to let us know what you think education should look like.
 We will be there 11a-5p.&nbsp;</span></p>
 search_engine_optimization:
   page_title:
   page_description: